Skip to main content

 Scaling out

-• More throughput: Add additional nodes; Raft group assignment is deterministic and redistributed automatically.
+• More throughput: Add additional nodes; Raft group assignment is deterministic and redistributed automatically via coordinator pattern (lowest node ID manages topology).

 • Sharding: Not required for most workloads — 256 Raft groups provide sufficient horizontal fan-out.